wovo/hwcpp/readme.md

 - adapt oc pin to in-out
 - flatten == inline *inside* a function
 - the box adapters (in_out => out) set the dircetion, but NOT DIRECT
-- port dummies (utilities) should derive from dummy boxes
-- even polling needs mutexes...
 - tests for non-existing-ness
-- class template tasking
-- re-rechk INLINE, should inits be ALWAYS_INLINE at all (meybe never)?
+- re-rechk INLINE, should inits be ALWAYS_INLINE at all (maybe never)?
 - box buffered/direct : can't be done on top of each other....
 - box : fixed value, variable / reference ?, select, combine, moving_average
 - box : average, limit, add, multiply, scale, linear_transform